microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

 [Loaded](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Xaml.FrameworkElement.Loaded)
 event, and check
 [IsSupported](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.MicaController.IsSupported)
-to see if you need to provide a fallback.
+to see if you need to provide a fallback (Mica isn't supported on Windows 10).

 So it's a great feature and works, but it's difficult to use.
 [Here's a full code example of the current solution](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/system-backdrop-controller#example-use-mica-in-a-windows-appsdkwinui-3-app).